Religion in Venezuela

-Christianity is the largest religion in Venezuela, with Roman Catholicism having the most adherents.
+Christianity is the largest religion in Venezuela, with Catholicism having the most adherents.

+Venezuela is a secular nation and its constitution guarantees freedom of religion.
+Before the arrival of Spanish missionaries, the people residing in the territory of modern day Venezuela practiced a variety of faiths.

+Overview

 The influence of the Catholic Church was introduced in its colonization by Spain.
-According to a 2011 poll (GIS XXI), 88 percent of the population is Christian, primarily Roman Catholic (71%), and the remaining 17 percent Protestant, primarily Evangelicals (in Latin America Protestants are usually called Evangelicos).
+According to a 2011 poll (GIS XXI), 88% of the population is Christian, primarily Roman Catholic (71%), and the remaining 17% Protestant, primarily Evangelicals (in Latin America Protestants are usually called Evangelicos).
 The Venezuelans without religion are 8% (atheist 2% and agnostic or indifferent 6%), almost 3% of the population follow other religion (1% of them are of santeria).

 There are small but influential Muslim, Druze, Buddhist, and Jewish communities.
 The Muslim community of about 95,000 is concentrated among persons of Lebanese and Syrian descent living in Nueva Esparta State, Punto Fijo and the Caracas area; Venezuela is home of the largest Druze communities outside the Middle East, and has a significant Druze community (60,000) from the same countries (a former vice president is Druze, showing the small group's influence).
 Buddhism in Venezuela is practiced by over 52,000 people.
 The Buddhist community is made up mainly of Chinese, Japanese, and Koreans.
 There are Buddhist centers in Caracas, Maracay, Mérida, Puerto Ordáz, San Felipe, and Valencia.
 The Jewish community numbers approximately 13,000 and is mainly concentrated in Caracas.

 The Church of Jesus Christ of Latter-day Saints (Mormons) claims 173,125 members (April 2022) mostly in and around Caracas.

 Jehovah's Witnesses claim 136,542 active publishers, united in 1,734 congregations; 319,962 people attended annual celebration of Lord's Evening Meal in 2020.

 Venezuela is also notable for its significant syncretic religious traditions, most notably those revolving around the figures of Maria Lionza and Jose Gregorio Hernandez.

 In Venezuela, a population of Santeria followers has been growing since 2008.
 Rituals in Santeria include the slaughtering of a rooster, a chicken, or a goat.